Alcohol, Entertainment and Gaming Licensing

 In response to the growing problem of counterfeit alcohol, the Government has introduced the Alcohol Wholesaler Registration Scheme.
 All wholesale sellers of alcohol are required to register with HMRC.
 On registration, wholesalers receive a Unique Reference Number (URN) as proof that they are legally able to sell alcohol to businesses.

-• Note: There is one important exemption to this scheme.
-Retailers who make occasional trade sales of alcohol are excluded, meaning that if you buy your alcohol from a supermarket or off-licence, then they will not be registered and you don't have to check their URN registration.
+Note: there is one important exemption to this scheme.
+Retailers who make occasional trade sales of alcohol are excluded, meaning that if you buy your alcohol from a supermarket or off-licence, then they will not be registered and you don’t have to check their URN registration.

 Live Music Act 2012

-The Live Music Act exempts small licenced venues with audiences of up to 200 (including attractions, accommodation establishments, pubs, restaurants and community halls) from requiring a separate special licence to hold live shows with amplified music between 8am and 11pm.
+The Live Music Act 2012 exempts small licenced venues with audiences of up to 200 (including attractions, accommodation establishments, pubs, restaurants and community halls) from requiring a separate special licence to hold live shows with amplified music between 8am and 11pm.
 It also removes the need for a licence for unamplified live performances between 8am and 11pm in all venues.

-However, operators will still have to gain a licence for any alcohol sales at such an event and comply with any restrictions on the performances that are imposed by the Licensing Authority.
+However, operators will still have to gain a licence for any alcohol sales at such an event, and comply with any restrictions on the performances that are imposed by the licensing authority.

 Gaming machines

-The installation and use of Gaming machines is covered by the Gambling Act 2005.
+The installation and use of gaming machines is covered by the Gambling Act 2005.
 Under this Act, ‘gaming’ means ‘playing a game of chance for a prize’.

-Skill with prizes machines (SWPs)
+Skill With Prize machines (SWPs)

 These are machines where the customer displays a skill in order to win, rather than there being a large element of chance.
-An example of an SWP machine is a quiz machine found in pubs that tests the customer’s knowledge.
-Some crane grab machines can also operate on a skill only basis but must utilise a ‘compensator’ to regulate the number of prizes and are therefore games of chance and rules apply to their location, maximum permitted stake and prize (see below).
+An example of an SWP is a quiz machine found in pubs that tests the customer’s knowledge.
+Some crane grab machines can also operate on a skill only basis, but must utilise a ‘compensator’ to regulate the number of prizes and are therefore games of chance and rules apply to their location, maximum permitted stake and prize (see below).

 The vast majority of skill-based games, such as basketball-type games, are found in Family Entertainment Centres (more commonly known as seaside amusement arcades) but can be sited anywhere.